The Henry Ford Estate and UM-Dearborn

-The University of Michigan-Dearborn (UM-Dearborn) is a regional university within the University of Michigan system.
 In 1959, when Ford Motor Company donated 210 acres of the Henry Ford Estate to the University of Michigan for a regional campus in Dearborn, one-third of the donated area was designated as a Natural and Historic Area.
-The area adjoins Henry Ford's estate, Fair Lane, as well as an extensive acreage of natural habitats on Wayne County property.
+After Henry and Clara Ford's passing, some of the gardens were no longer maintained and allowed to revert back to a more natural state.

 The Rouge River Bird Observatory (RRBO) was housed at the EIC from 2001 until 2018.
 It was established by Julie Craves in 1992 to explore the importance of urban natural areas to birds.
 In our rapidly urbanizing world, habitat fragments in metropolitan areas are essential to bird conservation.